-What is the difference between a geostationary orbit and a low earth/polar orbit?
+What is the difference between a geostationary orbit, medium earth orbit and a low earth/polar orbit?

 A satellite in a geostationary orbit is at an altitude of 22,300 miles (35,890 kilometers).
 The satellite moves in a circular orbit in the equatorial plane around the Earth at the same speed that the Earth rotates.
 Because of this, it appears to remain over a fixed point on the Earth's surface.
 This position is ideal for making uninterrupted observations of the weather or environmental conditions in a given area.
 This same principle allows it to monitor for 406 MHz distress beacons.
 However, satellites in geostationary orbit cannot see the polar regions of the world.

 GNSS satellites in the GPS, GLONAS, and GALILEO global positioning constellations operate in medium earth orbit at an altitude between 19,000 and 24,000 km.
 The constellation consists of at least 24 satellites arranged in orbits so than no less than four SAR equipped satellites will be visible from anywhere on Earth at any time.
 Reverse triangulation algorithms using frequency difference of arrival (FDOA) and time difference of arrival (TDOA) allows for near instantaneous global detection and position fixes after one beacon burst.